Our graduates work around the world, and our residents rotate to many locations for educational experiences.

-Work with Kate Powis, Class of 2007, and currently faculty for Mass.
-General Hospital, Harvard Medical School.
-Kate studies maternal/infant HIV and staffs an inpatient unit while she is in Botswana, where she spends at least half of each year.
-When she is in Boston, she attends on the Bigelow, serves as a pediatric teaching attending and works in the MGH Chelsea Urgent Care clinic.
+Work with Kate Powis, Class of 2007, and currently faculty at MGH.
+Kate studies maternal/infant HIV and staffs an inpatient unit while she is in Botswana, where she spends a large part of the year.
+When she is in Boston, she attends on the Bigelow, serves as a pediatric teaching attending, and works in the MGH Chelsea Urgent Care clinic.

-Multiple residents have visited Uganda for rotations in the last couple of years, including Jing Ren and Akash Gupta, Class of 2019, Rebecca Cook and Meredith Eicken, Class of 2015, Aura Obando Class of 2014, and David Lyczkowski Class of 2013.
-In addition, Paul Krezanoski, Class of 2014 is conducting a study of his insectiside-treated bednets here.
+Multiple residents have visited Uganda for rotations in the last couple of years, including Jing Ren (Class of 2019) and Akash Gupta (Class of 2019), Scott Nabity (Class of 2017), Rebecca Cook (Class of 2015), Meredith Eicken (Class of 2015), Aura Obando (Class of 2014), and David Lyczkowski (Class of 2013.)
+In addition, Paul Krezanoski (Class of 2014) is conducting a study of his insecticide-treated bednets there.

-While not international, these two rotations offer unique medical training and cross-cultural experiences:
+While not international, these rotations offer unique medical training and cross-cultural experiences.

 Harmony Caton (Class of 2014): “During my trip to Dillingham, Alaska I was able to work in an outpatient walk-in clinic, assist in the emergency department, cover patients admitted to the small inpatient service and travel to a village clinic.
 In the outpatient clinic in addition to routine primary care, I was able to assist in chronic wound care, place pessaries, and provide contraceptive counseling.
 I was also able to hone my urgent care skills including I&Ds, suturing, and basic casting skills.
 In the emergency room I got experience stabilizing a trauma patient for transport (including assisting in intubation and bilateral chest tube placement), more suturing experience, and quite a great deal of triage skills.”

 Indian Health Services